cwlseu/caffe2/README.md

 - [x] CMake 2.8 support
 - [x] List of dependencies for Ubuntu 14.04
 - [x] List of dependencies for OS X

+## Compare with caffe
+Note that this is not meant for a complete replacement for Caffe right now.
+You are more than welcome to try it and we appreciate much if you could contribute back, but a lot of things may still be missing (e.g.
+CuDNN) so expect a few bumps as an early adopter.
+Caffe is still stably supported and for a production environment you may want to continue using it.